 Several bacterial, fungal, and viral diseases can affect onion growth.
-Insect pests can also be a problem to various degrees in different parts of the country.
-Plant your onions in a well drained space.
-Diseases and fungi such as Fusarium basal rot, white rot, and Botrytis neck rot can affect Allium crops in storage.
+Insect pests can also be a problem to various degrees in different parts of the United States.
+Plant your onions in a well-drained space.
+Diseases and fungi such as Fusarium basal rot, white rot, and Botrytis neck rot can affect crops in storage.
 Crop rotation can help prevent these diseases.

 The tops of bulb onion plants fall over naturally once the bulbs have matured.
-When half of the tops in a planting have fallen over, lift all of the bulbs and place the pulled plants in a warm, dry place, away from direct sunlight, to cure.
+When half of the tops in a planting have fallen over, lift all of the bulbs and place the pulled plants in a warm, dry place (away from direct sunlight) to cure.

-To ensure viable seeds, save seeds from at least five plants.
+To ensure viable seeds, save seeds from at least 5 plants.
 To maintain a variety over time, save seeds from between 20-50 plants.